smucclaw/documentation/docs/webform.rst

 Recall that:

-- L4 constitutive rules can be transpiled to Logical English, which are in turn transpiled into Prolog and executed as such.
+- L4 constitutive rules can be transpiled to Logical English, which are in turn transpiled to Prolog and executed as such.

 - L4 classes / data types can be transpiled to JSON schema.